HaleyHalcyon/kokanu/README.md

 * [interactive dictionary and test drive](https://haleyhalcyon.github.io/kokanu)

 ## About
-Ikama Tasuwi (Drawn Words) is a Sitelenponido for [Kokanu, the Minimal IAL](https://kokanu.com).
+Ikama Tasuwi (Drawn Words) is a Sitelenponido (i.e. writing system descended from Sitelen Pona) for [Kokanu, the Minimal IAL](https://kokanu.com).
 It was made as an attempt to bridge the gap between Kokanu and its parent language Toki Pona, while reflecting how far it has diverged from it.

 ## Design goals
 * If there is a directly corresponding word in Toki Pona, use that Sitelen Pona, except for: